 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the Z50 and K-3 II can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon Z50 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.